 Vaccination and medical event data will be extracted directly from the EHR (Health Connect), which is the legal record of all medical care received within the KPSC system.
 Figure 1 provides an overview of the data flow for this study.
 All details of a patient encounter, including diagnoses, procedures, and physician's notes, are entered into the EHR at the point of care.
 All vaccinations are entered into the EHR when they are given, with vaccine, dose, manufacturer, and lot number entered at the time of vaccination.
 Vaccinations received outside of the health plan are recorded with appropriate documentation.
 Records of vaccinations and medical events can only be entered by medical staff.
-Endpoints of interest will be extracted from the EHR using the pregnancy episode flowsheet, diagnosis codes (ICD-9 and ICD-10 codes), and procedure codes.
+Endpoints of interest will be extracted from the EHR using the pregnancy episode flowsheet, diagnosis codes (ICD-9 and ICD-10 codes), procedure codes, or death records.

-Chart abstraction will be performed for the pre-specified maternal and infant adverse events to confirm the event and that they are incident after the index date.
-Medical record review will also be conducted to confirm adverse pregnancy outcomes (i.e., spontaneous abortion, therapeutic abortion, stillbirth), unknown pregnancy outcome, and unknown delivery method.
+We will rely on automated data from the EHR to ascertain SGA, preterm delivery, and transfusion.
+For other endpoints, chart abstraction will be performed for the pre-specified maternal and infant adverse events to confirm the event and that they are incident after the index date when applicable (i.e., events diagnosed during pregnancy that may have onset prior to index date).
+Events will be reviewed in the chart in which the incident diagnosis code is identified (i.e., mother's chart or infant's chart).
+Unknown pregnancy outcomes and KPSC live born singleton infants with unknown birthweight will also be chart reviewed.
 Chart abstractors will not be masked to the exposure status as they will have access to the entire medical record within Health Connect, including vaccination status.
 Data will be abstracted directly from Health Connect.
-For the chart abstracted data, the study team will develop a chart abstraction form in the Research Electronic Data Capture system (REDCap) and a chart abstraction manual (21).
+For the chart abstracted data, the study team will develop a chart abstraction form in the Research Electronic Data Capture system (REDCap) and a chart abstraction manual (32).
 The chart abstraction manual will be developed for the purposes of ensuring standardization and uniformity of data collection among the chart abstractors.
-The chart abstraction manual may include guidance on how to navigate through the EHR to search for pertinent information (including screenshots of the EHR for reference), directives for how to address each question in the abstraction form, and an explanation of clinical terms and other variable definitions.
+The chart abstraction manual may include guidance on how to navigate through the EHR to search for pertinent information (including screenshots of the EHR for reference), directives for how to address questions in the abstraction form, and explanations of clinical terms and other variable definitions.
 A sample of abstraction forms will be quality checked by a second person.
 Logic and data range checks will be performed on the abstracted data collected electronically in REDCap.